Matsu'o Tsurayaba: Fictional character biography

-Matsu'o aided Psylocke, now Asian, in her recovery, training her in various martial arts and making her into the Mandarin's finest assassin.
-A warrior is exactly what Elizabeth Braddock had always dreamed of becoming, and Matsu'o, along with Spiral and the Hand, unwittingly gave Betsy Braddock her innermost desire.
+Matsu'o aided Psylocke in her recovery, training her in various martial arts and making her into the Mandarin's finest assassin.
+A warrior is exactly what Betsy Braddock had always dreamed of becoming, and Matsu'o, along with Spiral and the Hand, unwittingly gave Betsy her innermost desire.

-Matsu'o later allied with Fenris to revive Omega Red.

-Later, when Revanche attacked Psylocke, claiming to be the true Elizabeth Braddock, the two women, accompanied by Beast and Gambit, went to Japan to discover the truth.
+Later, when Revanche attacked Psylocke, claiming to be the true Betsy Braddock, the two women, accompanied by Beast and Gambit, went to Japan to discover the truth.
 Though they found planted evidence in the form of a false diary written by Lord Nyoirin, Matsu'o refused to reveal the truth.
 Revanche, having nowhere else to go, decided to remain with the X-Men and aided them on several missions.

 Later still, Revanche contracted the Legacy Virus.
-Her telepathic powers slowly increased to the point that she could cut through the confusion in her own mind and remember who she truly was: the real Kwannon, as Psylocke was the real Betsy Braddock.
+Her telepathy increased to the point that she could cut through the confusion in her own mind and remember who she truly was: the real Kwannon, as Psylocke was the real Betsy Braddock.
 Near death, she confronted Matsu'o, who finally admitted the truth and begged for forgiveness.
-Sensing her imminent death, she asked Matsu'o (affectionately called Matta) to kill her before she burned herself out.
+Sensing her imminent death, she asked Matsu'o to kill her before she burned herself out.
 He did, plunging a blade into her heart, and buried her.
-With Kwannon's death, Psylocke's full telepathic potential was returned to her.
+With Kwannon's death, Psylocke's full telepathic potential returned.
 Sensing Revanche's death, Psylocke went to find Matsu'o, who explained everything.
 Revanche also left a portion of her psionic energies within Matsu'o, who used it at her behest, removing Kwannon's fractured memories and personality traits from Betsy Braddock's mind, and restoring those of Betsy's that were possessed by Kwannon.
 Matsu'o wished to commit suicide to join his lover, but was stopped by Psylocke, who convinced him to honor her memory by becoming the man she would have wanted.